 Have you ever wondered what's in the region's garbage and recycling...or whether it does anyone any good to know this?
-The Oregon Department of Environmental Quality (DEQ) has conducted comprehensive waste composition studies every three to five years since the 1990s.
+The Oregon Department of Environmental Quality (DEQ) has conducted comprehensive waste composition studies every five years or so since the 1990s.

 In June 2009 the DEQ began fieldwork for their year-long study of statewide waste composition.
 Technicians took samples at landfills, transfer stations, and mixed solid waste–processing facilities over the course of a year.

 These samples were sorted into 219 different types of materials and categories.
 They were weighed, cleaned, dried, and then weighed again to come up with a measurement of clean, dry materials.
 Technicians also analyzed where the waste came from—how the waste was delivered to its ultimate landfill destination, such as residential route trucks, commercial routes, compacted drop boxes, loose drop boxes, and self-hauled.
 DEQ also conducted a similar study on the Mixed or Commingled Recycling systems in Oregon during a similar timeframe.